 Charles and Harriet returned to Syracuse in 1851.
-Charles, or C. D. B. as he preferred to be known, had chosen Syracuse because he hoped to meet the Rev. Samuel J. May, a prominent abolition leader in the city.
-(In this he was successful.)
+Charles, or C. D. B. as he preferred to be known, had chosen Syracuse because he hoped to meet the Rev. Samuel Joseph May, a prominent abolition leader in the city; in this he was successful.
+(After his death in 1871, May would be remembered by the 1885 May Memorial Church, home to a liberal Unitarian congregation.)
 Mills took a job as bookkeeper for a plant nursery, a job in which his nights and weekends would be his own in which to study and write.
 He began to earn additional income as a writer and lecturer on abolition and other reform topics.

 The house still stands, was recently restored, and now serves as a halfway house for recovering addicts.

 At some point during this period, Mills served as minister to the strongly Abolitionist Free Church of Canastota, where he succeeded his mentor, Beriah Green, who had succeeded the church’s founder in 1854 and served for an indeterminate period.